FENECON Home 20 & 30 assembly and operating instructions

 -

-Eye and skin contact with leaked electrolyte solution must be avoided.
-After contact with eyes or skin, rinse/clean immediately with water and seek medical attention.
-Delayed treatment can cause serious damage to health.
+Eye and skin contact with leaked electrolyte solution has to be avoided.
+After contact with eyes or skin, rinse/clean immediately with water and seek medical advice.
+Delayed treatment can cause serious health damage.

 -

-Do not expose the power storage system to naked flames.
+Do not expose the electrical energy storage system to open fire.

 -

-Do not set up or use the power storage system near naked flames, heaters or high-temperature sources.
+Do not set up or use the electrical energy storage system near open fires, heaters or high-temperature sources.

 -